 If it performs better than necessary (ie. It gets 300 frames per second in the game you will be playing when you’re only planning to buy an 144hz monitor), you might want to try a less-expensive card in order to get more value while still getting the performance you’re looking for.

 Picking a graphics card is a trial-and-error process, so it will probably take a decent amount of research before you finally find the exact one you’re looking for.
-Keep in mind that your CPU heavily influences your computer’s in-game performance as well, so it may be beneficial to throw a different CPU in the mix as well.
+Keep in mind that your CPU heavily influences your computer’s in-game performance as well, so ensure that you avoid any CPU or GPU bottlenecks for best results and maximum cost-efficiency.

 A Note on Bottlenecking:

 If you buy a CPU that is significantly more powerful than your GPU, or vice versa, this can result in a CPU or GPU bottleneck.
 What this means is that one piece of hardware is maxing out while the other is not using close to its full potential.